Last reviewed on 27th June 2023 by Martin Alexander (Mortgage Advisor)

 Getting a mortgage after repossession can be very difficult, but it is possible.
 Many high street lenders will often decline applications that involve adverse credit.
 As a result, many assume that each lender is the same and simply give up on trying to get a mortgage.
 Some lenders will consider applicants who have previously had a home repossessed.

 This guide will explain how lenders assess mortgage applications involving repossession.
 There are also specific steps you can take to strengthen your chances of being approved for a mortgage if you’ve been repossessed.

 Can I get a mortgage after repossession?

-There are lenders that specialise in bad credit mortgages and have specific products for applicants with bad credit.
-Bad credit mortgage lenders will still carry out an assessment before lending.
+Some lenders specialise in mortgages with bad credit and have specific products made for this very reason.
+Specialist lenders will make assessments before lending.
 Depending on your circumstances, getting a mortgage after repossession could well be a possibility.
-Expert mortgage advisor has helped many people to secure great mortgages after repossession.

 - Your credit/financial profile since the repossession

 - Your current financial position